Shpendiiiii/trimmed_mean_calculator/data/readme.txt

-dont delete the folder or else you will cause a runtime error the program will output to here
+dont delete the folder or else you will cause a runtime error the program will output to this folder